Eschatologue/CM_wiki/docs/class/druid/forged.md

 ### Level 14: Constructed Perfection

 While you are in Wild Shape form, you are immune to conditions such as: Charmed, Frightened, Paralyzed, Petrified, and Poisoned.
-In addition, you have Immunity to :dmg-poison: Poison damage.
+In addition, you have Immunity to :dmg-posn: Poison damage.

 --8<-- "includes/snippets/spells2/lv0.md"